juicedata/juicefs/docs/en/reference/how_to_setup_object_storage.md

 # How to Setup Object Storage

-By reading [JuiceFS Technical Architecture](../introduction/architecture.md) and [How JuiceFS Store Files](../reference/how_juicefs_store_files.md), you will understand that JuiceFS is designed to store data and metadata independently.
-Generally , the data is stored in the cloud storage based on object storage, and the metadata corresponding to the data is stored in an independent database.
+As you can learn from [JuiceFS Technical Architecture](../introduction/architecture.md), JuiceFS is a distributed file system with data and metadata separation, using object storage as the main data storage and Redis, PostgreSQL, MySQL and other databases as metadata storage.

 ## Storage options

-When creating a JuiceFS file system, setting up data storage generally involves the following options:
+When creating a JuiceFS file system, setting up the storage generally involves the following options:

-- `--storage` specifies the storage service to be used by the file system, e.g. `--storage s3`.
+- `--storage`: Specify the type of storage to be used by the file system, e.g. `--storage s3`
-- `--bucket` specifies the bucket endpoint of the object storage in a specific format, e.g. `--bucket https://myjuicefs.s3.us-east-2.amazonaws.com`.
-For the specific format of the `--bucket` option for each object storage, please refer to [the following document](#supported-object-storage).
-Some object storage services (such as S3, OSS, etc.) also support the omission of endpoint, such as `--bucket myjuicefs`.
-If the object storage uses different endpoint in different environment, it could be specified by `--bucket` option when mount file system.
+- `--bucket`: Specify the storage access address, e.g. `--bucket https://myjuicefs.s3.us-east-2.amazonaws.com`
-- `--access-key` and `--secret-key` is the authentication key used when accessing the object storage service.
-You need to create it on the corresponding cloud platform.
-When the object storage can be accessed based on other authentication methods, these can be left empty.
+- `--access-key` and `--secret-key`: Specify the authentication information when accessing the storage

 For example, the following command uses Amazon S3 object storage to create a file system: